Der Thurm zu Babel: Background

 Moses and Christus).
-A fifth sacred opera, Cain, was uncompleted at his death.
+A fifth sacred opera, Cain, remained incomplete at the time of his death.

 The composer had hoped for a premiere in Berlin, but was consoled by the work's second production in Vienna on 20 February 1870, (which was attended by Johannes Brahms), after which Rubinstein wrote it had been 'brilliantly performed and very well received by the public.'
 The work's first performance in America was in May 1881 in New York City, when it was conducted by Leopold Damrosch.

 The destruction of the Tower in Der Thurm zu Babel is imaginatively realized by discordant passages in the orchestra (involving some passages in quintuple metre) and the chorus beginning to sing in three different languages.
-A performance lasts about 45 minutes.
+A typical performance lasts about 45 minutes.

 Roles

 Synopsis

 Nimrod and the Master Builder exult at the imminent success of their project to reach Heaven by building the Tower.
 Abraham rebukes them and is thrown into a fiery furnace at Nimrod's orders.
 As the workers praise Baal, angels descend and destroy the Tower, to the confusion of Nimrod and all present.
 Both the angels and the demons claim victory.
-'As usual', comments Richard Taruskin, 'the last-named get the most imaginative music'.
+'As usual', Richard Taruskin has commented, 'the last-named get the most imaginative music'.